eusojk/formata/README.md

 # formata

-A Python utility to convert global historical weather data (NetCDF) to .WTH format, which usable by DSSAT.
+A Python utility to convert global historical weather data (NetCDF) to .WTH format, for DSSAT.
 ----------
 Extract from a sample WTH:
 ```